 About me

-I’m an Emmy award-winning independent multimedia journalist and filmmaker born and raised in Kailua, Hawaii.
+I’m an Emmy award-winning independent multimedia journalist and filmmaker born and raised in Kailua, Hawaiʻi.
 I worked in the journalism industry for more than two decades in the San Francisco Bay Area and beyond.
-Last summer I moved with my family back to Hawaii — we landed in Haiku, Maui.
+During the summer of 2023 I moved with my family back to Hawaiʻi — we landed in Haʻikū, Maui.
 Twelve days after we arrived on Maui, the island was swept by deadly wildfires.
-I reported on the fires with NBC’s Digital Documentaries team, and a year later I wrote about the experience in a personal essay for The Atlantic.
-I’m now working on a book, a reported memoir that examines the legacies of colonialism throughout the Hawaiian Islands and the relationship between colonialism and climate change.
+I reported on the fires with NBC’s Digital Documentaries team, and a year later I wrote about that experience in a personal essay for The Atlantic.
+I’m now writing a series of essays for Hawaiʻi Public Radio called “Postcards” and I’m working on a book — a reported memoir about the complex histories of the many Hawaiʻi places where I’ve lived.
 During the 2023-24 school term I was an Asper Visiting Professor at the University of British Columbia journalism graduate school.
-I’ve directed and produced projects for ProPublica, the Center for Investigative Reporting, the International Consortium of Investigative Journalists, and VICE — including a six-episode illustrated documentary series for VICE News called Correspondent Confidential.
-I was Senior Multimedia Producer at the Center for Investigative Reporting, where I led digital storytelling and multimedia projects for six years.
+I’ve directed and produced projects for ProPublica, the Center for Investigative Reporting, the International Consortium of Investigative Journalists (ICIJ), and VICE — including a six-episode illustrated documentary series for VICE News called Correspondent Confidential.
+The video I directed and produced for ICIJ — “Victims of Offshore” — was part of the Panama Papers investigation, which won a Pulitzer Prize in 2017.
+Before that I was Senior Multimedia Producer at the Center for Investigative Reporting, where I led digital storytelling and multimedia projects for six years.
 The illustrated video I directed and produced for CIR — “In Jennifer’s Room” — won a national Emmy award for New Approaches to News and Documentary, as well as a duPont-Columbia Silver Baton, a Gracie, and other awards.
-My specialty is developing powerful character-driven narratives that experiment with video, audio, photography, animation, and interactive graphics to push the boundaries of storytelling on the Web and other platforms.
+My specialty is developing character-driven narratives that experiment with video, audio, photography, animation, and interactive graphics to push the boundaries of storytelling on the Web and other platforms.
 Before I got into multimedia I was a magazine and book editor, newspaper reporter, video journalist, and travel book author.
 I completed a master’s degree in journalism from UC Berkeley in 2005.